PunitDh/education-lms/README.md

 SUPABASE_SECRET_KEY=<local secret key>
 ```

-`SUPABASE_SECRET_KEY` is used only by server-side repository operations and development seed scripts.
-It must not be exposed to browser code or committed to source control.
+`SUPABASE_SECRET_KEY` is used only by the development seed scripts for privileged local setup operations.
+Normal application database access uses the authenticated user's Supabase session so that PostgreSQL Row-Level Security policies are enforced.

 Create and seed the local database: